Citation, DOI & article data

-It was first described by Volker Becker (German physician) in 1973 3.
+It was first described by Volker Becker, a German physician) in 1973 3.

-The term “groove pancreatitis” appeared later, coined in 1982 by Stolte et al, members of Becker's group.
+The term “groove pancreatitis” appeared later, coined in 1982 by Stolte et al., members of Becker's research group.
 It is the direct translation of the original term "Rinnenpankreatitis".

 A distinction between "pure groove pancreatitis" and "segmental groove pancreatitis" was also reported by the Becker group 16:

-- pancreatic adenocarcinoma of the head of the pancreas is the most relevant differential diagnosis of paraduodenal pancreatitis (particularly in its segmental form).
-Needle tissue (FNA) samples may be a challenge for the interpreting pathologist
+pancreatic adenocarcinoma of the head of the pancreas is the most relevant differential diagnosis of paraduodenal pancreatitis (particularly in its segmental form).
+Fine needle aspiration (FNA) tissue samples may present a challenge for the interpreting pathologist.

 - 1. Blasbalg R, Baroni RH, Costa DN et-al. MRI features of groove pancreatitis.
 AJR Am J Roentgenol.
 2007;189 (1): 73-80. doi:10.2214/AJR.06.1244 - Pubmed citation